Belching, gas and bloating: Tips for reducing them

-Intestinal gas is typically caused by the fermentation of undigested food, such as plant fiber, in the colon.
-Gas can also form when your digestive system doesn't completely break down certain components in foods, such as gluten or the sugar in dairy products and fruit.
+Gas in the small intestine or colon is usually caused by the digestion or fermentation of undigested food by bacteria found in the bowel.
+Gas also can form when your digestive system doesn't completely break down certain components in foods, such as gluten, found in most grains, or the sugar in dairy products and fruit.

 Other sources of intestinal gas may include:

-- Carbohydrate malabsorption, which can upset the balance of helpful bacteria in your digestive system
+- Poor absorption of carbohydrates, which can upset the balance of helpful bacteria in your digestive system.

-- Constipation — the longer food waste remains in your colon, the more time it has to ferment
+- Constipation, since the longer food waste remains in your colon, the more time it has to ferment.

-To prevent excessive gas, it may help to:
+To prevent excess gas, it may help to:

 - Eat fewer fatty foods.
 Fat slows digestion, giving food more time to ferment.

 - Temporarily cut back on high-fiber foods.
-Fiber aids digestion, but many high-fiber foods are also great gas producers.
+Fiber has many benefits, but many high-fiber foods are also great gas producers.
 After a break, slowly add fiber back to your diet.
-Add products such as Beano to high-fiber foods to help reduce the amount of gas they produce.

 When to see your doctor